wlads/reefpoints/source/posts/2015-01-20-is-your-homepage-as-good-as-your-door-sign.md

 ![](/images/20150120/12-Town-of-Franklin--MA---Franklin-Public-Library.jpg)

-The public library website seems to be just a layer fo content on top of the Franklin local government site.
+The public library website seems to be just a layer of content on top of the Franklin local government site.
 Very confusing.
 No indication of closure.

 ###13.
 Holliston
 ##2.5/3